heliumsneakers/Warped-Engine/README.md

 # Warped Engine
 Warped Engine is heavily inspired by Valve and Id Software's workflows.
 It is a project aiming to build a lightweight structure with minimal dependencies that can run on multiple platforms.

+Id Tech 2 and GoldSrc are awesome pieces of software and I'd like to build something similar but in a more modern context.

 The initial spark for this project was from a 72 hour game jam, where I wrote the beginnings of the engine.
 This initial version included: map parser (without textures), player movement, and UI.